 - You don’t emphasize much on the illustrations as long as it could visualize the content

-Although it isn’t the trending now, stop-motion animation is still showing its power in education, especially for in-class teaching.
+Although it isn’t trending now, stop-motion animation is still showing its power in education, especially in in-class teaching.

 The advantages of stop-motion animation: